 Your source water comes from the lower Lake Huron watershed.
 The watershed includes numerous short, seasonal streams that drain to Lake Huron.
-The Michigan Department of Environmental Quality, in partnership with the Detroit Water and Sewerage Department and several other governmental agencies, performed a Source Water Assessment (SWA) in 2004 to determine the susceptibility or relative potential of contamination.
+The Michigan Department of Environment, Great Lakes, and Energy, (EGLE) f.k.a.
+Michigan Department of Environmental Quality (MDEQ), in partnership with the Detroit Water and Sewerage Department and several other governmental agencies, performed a Source Water Assessment (SWA) in 2004 to determine the susceptibility or relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale ranging from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contamination sources.
 The Lake Huron source water intake is categorized as having a moderately low susceptibility to potential contaminant sources.
 The Lake Huron water treatment plant has historically provided satisfactory treatment of this source water to meet drinking water standards.

-Great Lakes Water Authority (GLWA) voluntarily developed and received approval in 2015 for a surface water protection program (SWIPP) for the Lake Huron Water Treatment Plant.
-The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
-If you would like more information about the SWA or the SWIPP please, contact your water department at (810) 787-6537.
+Great Lakes Water Authority (GLWA) voluntarily developed and received approval in 2015 for a surface water intake protection program (SWIPP) for the Lake Huron Water Treatment Plant.
+The program includes the following seven elements: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
+If you would like more information about the SWA or the SWIPP, please contact your water department at (810) 787-6537.